This Creamy Polenta Recipe is the ultimate Italian comfort food. Only 5 key steps to making polenta. You are going to love this basic recipe.

-So many creative recipes made out of necessity because of poor economic conditions that existed in different regions of Italy.
-St Joseph’s Spaghetti, Cacio e Uova, and Pasta and Lentils are just a few examples of peasant dish recipes.
+St. Joseph’s Spaghetti, Cacio e Uova, and Pasta and Lentils are just a few examples of peasant dish recipes that have stood the test of time.

-Traditionally, this “wet” cornmeal mush was poured onto the entire length of a large wooden polenta board placed in the center of the table.
-Everyone sitting at the table, equipped with a spoon, would dig in.
+Traditionally, this “wet” cornmeal mush was poured onto the entire length of a large wooden polenta board placed in the center of the table, and everyone sitting at the table, would dig in – casual dining at its finest.

 Fast forward to today, where polenta is used as a base to create appealing dishes in upscale restaurants.
 One such pairing is with Pan Seared Rack of Lamb.

-Let’s take a closer look at this gluten-free whole grain and how to make an easy polenta recipe.
+Let’s take a closer look at this gluten-free whole grain and learn how to make an easy polenta recipe that pays homage to the traditional Cucina povera style.

 What is polenta?